github/opensource.guide/marketing/building-community.md

 Start by making it easy for someone to use your project.
 Tutorials, clear code examples, good documentation, and a friendly README will make it easier for anyone who lands on your project to understand its value and get started.

-For casual or first-time contributors, be open-minded about the types of contributions you’ll accept.
+For casual or first-time contributors, be open-minded about the types of contributions you'll accept.
 Many casual contributors start with a small fix.
-A new contributor might write a tutorial or improve your project’s documentation, because newer users notice things that more experienced users might not.
+A new contributor might write a tutorial or improve your project's documentation, because newer users notice things that more experienced users might not.
 Let people help how they want to help.
-If there’s a contribution you disagree with, thank them for their idea and explain why it doesn’t fit into the scope of the project.
-If there are certain types of contributions that you won’t accept, explain so in your CONTRIBUTING.md file.
+If there's a contribution you disagree with, thank them for their idea and explain why it doesn't fit into the scope of the project.
+If there are certain types of contributions that you won't accept, explain so in your CONTRIBUTING.md file.

-You’re doing great so far!
-Now that you’re promoting your project and growing a community, you’re probably wondering whether you’re doing it right.
-In the next section, we’ll talk about metrics to measure your project’s success and how to track them.
+You're doing great so far!
+Now that you're promoting your project and growing a community, you're probably wondering whether you're doing it right.
+In the next section, we'll talk about metrics to measure your project's success and how to track them.

 ## Further reading